alexkoltun/tracee-test-kernels/README.md

 > It might be used as a standalone tool while developing tracee.

-> All kernels share the same config file so we're not testing different kconfig
-> options for different distributions, we are testing specific patched kernel
-> trees and our CO-RE supportability.

 ## How to use Tracee Kernel Tester

 1. First pull the container image (it is ~1.5 GB because of its internal virtual machine):